gavinIRL/RHBot/README.md

 Simple bot to automate combat, follow other players, and pick up loot.
 The title of the game this bot is used for will remain hidden until further in the development cycle to reduce the likelihood of a ban.
 The game in question is an old (>10years since launch) game that is an online multiplayer game on PC.

 ## Current Thoughts
-At this point I have reached the crossroads whereby the v3 bot can do everything that I require it to do in terms of being a follower, however it still relies on a heavy amount of user input.
-Moving forward I aim to reduce the amount of user input in particular during the early levelling phase.
-The plan will be to have the bots perform the stock in-town levelling quest completion and new quest acceptance, with the instructions coming by means of a socketed connection.
+At this point I have stock recordings for in-town movements however the in-town movements are not always completely identical especially with certain other characters.
+The plan will be to change to a more dynamic system whereby the instructions come by means of a socketed connection.
 I will likely create a new repo for the client and server rather than cluttering this repo further.

 ## Current Status
 * Version 1: Completed